Suno Yoga Meditation Prompts: 10 Flow and Restorative Templates

 Common mistakes

-• Heavy bass — yoga floats; sub bass anchors the wrong way
+• Heavy bass.
+Yoga floats; sub bass anchors the wrong way.
+Keep the low end to drones and pads.

-• Western pop chord changes — yoga prefers single-mode drones
+• Western pop chord changes.
+Yoga prefers a single-mode drone over a I-V-vi-IV loop.

 How to push results further

-• Layer a guide voice: record breath cues over a Suno bed in your DAW
+• Layer a guide voice.
+Record breath cues over a Suno bed in your DAW rather than asking Suno to speak.

-• Test in real practice: play through a class first, note where energy drops, regenerate that section
+• Test in real practice.
+Play the track through one class, note where energy drops, then regenerate only that section.

 FAQ

-Q: How do I get the Wim Hof or Kundalini breath sound?
+How do I get a Wim Hof or Kundalini breath sound?

-A: Don’t name teachers — describe: slow rhythmic breath texture, paced 4 seconds inhale 6 seconds exhale, subtle nasal hum.
+Do not name teachers or branded techniques.
+Describe the texture instead: slow rhythmic breath texture, paced 4 seconds inhale 6 seconds exhale, subtle nasal hum.
+Suno responds to acoustic description, not proper nouns.

 Tags: #Suno #Music #Ambient #yoga #Meditation #Prompt